Scramblelock/toronto-waste-lookup/README.md

 # Web Engineer Challenge - Summer 2019

-Build a web app to search for waste items using the Toronto Waste Wizard database, and save frequently used ones.
+A web app built with React to search for waste items using the Toronto Waste Wizard database, and save frequently used ones.

 ## Instructions
 - Reproduce the design as provided in the screenshot, which displays example search results.